Erectile dysfunction and prostate cancer

 When can erectile dysfunction occur after treatment?

 Surgery.
-Some degree of erectile dysfunction occurs straight after surgery to remove the prostate, regardless of whether this surgery includes trying to spare the nerve that controls erections.
+Some degree of erectile dysfunction occurs straight after surgery to remove the prostate, regardless of whether this surgery includes trying to spare the nerves that control erections.

 The severity of the erectile dysfunction depends on the type of surgery used, the stage of the cancer and the skill of the surgeon.